chclaus/example-reverse-proxy-integration/README.md

 # example-reverse-proxy-integration
-## Integrates Smiley's Reverse-Proxy-Servlet into you application
+## Integrates Smiley's Reverse-Proxy-Servlet into you Spring-Boot-Application

 Demo Project for an perspective blog-entry at: http://chclaus.de